Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 node scripts/private_tx.js
 ```

-which deploys the contract and sends an arbitrary value (47) from `Member1` to `Member3`.
-Once done, it preforms a read
+This deploys the contract and sends an arbitrary value (`47`) from `Member1` to `Member3`.
-on the contract using the `get` function and the contract's ABI, at the address specified.
-It then performs a write
+Once done, it performs a read operation on the contract using the `get` function and the contract's ABI, at the address specified.
-operation using the `set` function and the contract's ABI, at the address and sets the value to (123).
+It then performs a write operation using the `set` function and the contract's ABI, at the address and sets the value to `123`.
-Lastly, it performs a read on all three members to verify that this is indeed private between `Member1` and `Member3`
+Lastly, it performs a read operation on all three members to verify that this is private between `Member1` and `Member3`
-only, and you should observe that only `Member1` & `Member3` return the result of 123 and `Member2` has an undefined
+only, and you should see that only `Member1` and `Member3` return the result of `123`, and `Member2` has an undefined
 value.

 ```bash